 The Winona County Re-Entry Assistance Program was created in 2019 to provide targeted case management and direct client assistance funding for offenders transitioning from jail to the community.
 Check out the FAQs and click on the links below for a Program Overview, Funding Guidelines and related forms.
-The WRAP program is funded through two grants, one from the Minnesota Office of Justice Programs and another through the U. S. Department of Justice Bureau of Justice Assistance.
+Click HERE for the Program Evaluation Report which was completed in October of 2019.
+The WRAP program is funded through a grant from the U. S. Department of Justice Bureau of Justice Assistance, Office of Justice Programs.

 Most frequent questions and answers

 The target population for the WRAP program includes individuals who are:

 - Adults (18 years or older) AND

 - Who have been booked into the Winona County Jail during the past year or are at risk of being incarcerated (which may include a pending criminal charge, probation violation, warrant, etc. AND